Sign In

 Sophie King

-In the branded space, Sophie has directed and creatively led recurrent content for Netflix’s UK, USA and EMEA channels, as well as TVCs and content for Dove, Ted Baker, Warner Music, Mulberry and Lancôme amongst others.
-Her work features talent ranging from David Beckham to George Clooney, Judy Dench to Billie Eilish.
+In the branded space, Sophie has directed and creatively led recurrent content for Netflix’s UK, USA and EMEA channels, as well as working with brands like Expedia, Dove, Ted Baker, Warner Music, Mulberry and Lancôme amongst others.
 Sophie’s super 8 Straight8 comedy made with Merman won the Audience Award at Cannes Lions 2022.

 Tickets